abdel792/mp3DirectCut/readme.md

 *	NVDA+H
 	*	Lets open the help of the current add-on.

+## Change for version 3.0 ##

+*	 Used the gui.guiHelper module to ensure the correct appearance of the addon's configuration dialog;
+*	 Used format instead of %s for formatted strings;
+*	 Used compliance with guidelines for implementation.

 ## Change for version 2.3 ##

 *	 Added the GPL license to the addon;